 All connection types require a token that SL1 generates as part of the wizard.
-A token is a JSON web token (JWT) that contains a set of secure data that SL1 uses to establish communication between the new SL1 Collector and the SL1 Database Server.
+A token is a JSON web token (JWT) that contains a set of secure data that SL1 uses to establish communication between the SL1 Collector and the Database Server.
+This token expires after a predefined time from the time of generation; by default, this expiration time is 30 minutes, but it can be extended to a maximum of 2 hours.
+The token encodes all destination addresses.